Religion in Australia: Judaism

 At least eight Jewish convicts are believed to have been transported to Sydney aboard the First Fleet in 1788, when the first British settlement was established on the continent.
 An estimated 110,000 Jews currently live in Australia, the majority being Ashkenazi Jews of Eastern European descent, with many being refugees and Holocaust survivors who arrived during and after World War II.

 The Jewish population has increased slightly in recent times due to immigration from South Africa and the former Soviet Union.
 The largest Jewish community in Australia is in Melbourne, with about 60,000, followed by Sydney with about 45,000 members.
 Smaller communities are dispersed among the other state capitals.

 Following the conclusion of the British colonial period, Jews have enjoyed formal equality before the law in Australia and have not been subject to civil disabilities or other forms of state-sponsored anti-Semitism which exclude them from full participation in public life.

-Sydney's gothic design Great Synagogue, consecrated in 1878, is a notable place of Jewish worship in Australia.
+Sydney's Gothic-Revival Great Synagogue, consecrated in 1878, is a notable place of Jewish worship in Australia.
 Notable Australian Jews have included the Sir John Monash, the notable World War I general who opened the Maccabean Hall in Sydney in 1923 to commemorate Jews who fought and died in the First World War and who is currently featured on the Australian $100 note; and Sir Isaac Isaacs who became the first Australian born governor general in 1930.
 Sir Zelman Cowen also served as Governor-General, between 1977 and 1982.
 The Sydney Jewish Museum opened in 1992 to commemorate The Holocaust "challenge visitors' perceptions of democracy, morality, social justice and human rights".